nanxiaobei/retalk/docs/DOCUMENTATION.md

 ### Hot reloading with Redux

-The key to achieving hot reloading with Redux is, put `Provider` inside `App.js`, not outside! then add code:
+The key to hot reloading with Redux is, put `Provider` inside `App.js`, not outside! then add code:

 ```js
 if (module.hot) {